General Tips and Advice

 - If you lack the time or passion for such a strenuous process, let it go.
 Competitive applications come from people who make a commitment, make it a priority and START EARLY.

 - We know it’s mentioned already but it’s worth saying again: start early!
-Between essay revisions, requesting recommendations etc. for many scholarships/fellowships, it takes a solid year to create a competitive application.
-Also, a lot of competition deadlines require you to know or at least have a good idea of your study abroad plans at least a year in advance.
+Between essay revisions, requesting recommendations etc. for many scholarships/fellowships, it takes time to create a competitive application.

 - Talk to or research others who have won/applied for your fellowship and learn from their experiences.
 Go here to learn about past awardees.